Early Detection of Pet Cancer: Warning Signs and Common Types

 - Unexplained bleeding or discharge

-- Changes in behavior, coordination, or mobility (such as weakness, stumbling, or difficulty walking)
+- Changes in behavior, coordination, or mobility (such as weakness, stumbling, difficulty walking, vision changes, or circling behavior)

-If you notice any of these signs, contact your veterinarian immediately.
+Any persistent or unusual symptom should be evaluated by a veterinarian promptly.
 Early evaluation can make a meaningful difference in treatment outcomes.

 Common Types of Pet Cancer